Make a tax-deductible donation to support CEDA's agenda and help accelerate change

 Allianz Stadium

-Human cities put people at the center and drive better social, health and economic outcomes for all.
+Human cities put people at the centre and drive better social, health, and economic outcomes for all.

-Half of the world’s population is already living in a city, and this number is expected to rise to 66% by 2050, meaning that nearly 7 out of 10 people globally will be living in an urban environment.
+Half of the world’s population is already living in a city, and this number is expected to rise to nearly 7 out of 10 people globally by 2050.

-The challenges of urban growth are more pressing than ever.
+Accordingly, the challenges of urban growth are more pressing than ever.
 How we plan, build, and optimise our urban environments will define the future health and prosperity of our communities.
-To ensure that cities are not only smarter but also more resilient and equitable, innovative approaches to policy making, urban planning and development are essential.
+To ensure that cities are not only smarter but also more resilient and equitable, innovative approaches to policymaking, urban planning, and development are essential.

-How we can reimage our cities in a generation?
+How can we reimagine our cities in a generation?

-From transport, climate resilience and cutting-edge technology to social infrastructure and affordable housing, this event will provide a comprehensive look at the strategies, solutions, local and global best practice shaping Australian cities of tomorrow.
+From transport, climate resilience, and cutting-edge technology to social infrastructure and affordable housing, this event will provide a comprehensive look at the strategies, solutions, and local and global best practices shaping Australian cities of tomorrow.

-Human cities put people at the center and drive better social, health and economic outcomes for all.
+Human cities put people at the centre and drive better social, health, and economic outcomes for all.

-Half of the world’s population is already living in a city, and this number is expected to rise to 66% by 2050, meaning that nearly 7 out of 10 people globally will be living in an urban environment.
+Half of the world’s population is already living in a city, and this number is expected to rise to nearly 7 out of 10 people globally by 2050.

-The challenges of urban growth are more pressing than ever.
+Accordingly, the challenges of urban growth are more pressing than ever.
 How we plan, build, and optimise our urban environments will define the future health and prosperity of our communities.
-To ensure that cities are not only smarter but also more resilient and equitable, innovative approaches to policy making, urban planning and development are essential.
+To ensure that cities are not only smarter but also more resilient and equitable, innovative approaches to policymaking, urban planning, and development are essential.

-How we can reimage our cities in a generation?
+How can we reimagine our cities in a generation?

-From transport, climate resilience and cutting-edge technology to social infrastructure and affordable housing, this event will provide a comprehensive look at the strategies, solutions, local and global best practice shaping Australian cities of tomorrow.
+From transport, climate resilience, and cutting-edge technology to social infrastructure and affordable housing, this event will provide a comprehensive look at the strategies, solutions, and local and global best practices shaping Australian cities of tomorrow.

 Hear from our compelling line up of leading experts, policymakers and innovators.